refunringle/Content-Listing/README.md

 ## Contributing

 Contributions are welcome!
 Please submit pull requests with improvements or bug fixes.
 Ensure that changes follow the project's coding standards and guidelines.

+## Learn More

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://NextJs.org/).

 ## License